 - Opportunities for additional scholarships are also available through each of the organization's national and international offices.

 - During the fall of 2006, the new members had a higher GPA than their first-year counterparts.

 - Greek members spend countless hours providing services and raising money for the campus and the greater community.

-- The main philanthropies of the groups on campus include the following: Speech and Hearing Impaired, Breast Cancer Education and Awareness, Court Appointed Special Advocates, Choose Children, March of Dimes, St. Jude Children's Research Hospital, American Lung Association, Ada Food Pantry, Red Cross, Ada Community Health Screenings, golf tournaments and highway clean-ups.
+- The main philanthropies of the groups on campus include the following: Autism Speaks, Speech and Hearing Impaired, Breast Cancer Education and Awareness, Court Appointed Special Advocates, Choose Children, March of Dimes, St. Jude Children's Research Hospital, USO, Ada Food Pantry, Red Cross, Ada Community Health Screenings, golf tournaments and highway clean-ups.